Effective Date: December 23, 2008

 (2) Pursue appropriate remedies in all cases of significant procurement and nonprocurement fraud, as defined in Attachment A.

 g.
-The OIG, to the extent appropriate and without any limitation on the OIG's discretionary exercise of authority under the Inspector General Act of 1978, as amended, shall:
+The OIG, to the extent appropriate and without any limitation on the OIG's discretionary exercise of authority under the 5 U.S.C.
+App.
+3, as amended, shall:

 (1) Assist the AIP Director in developing and providing training materials concerning fraud and corruption in procurement and nonprocurement-related activities.

 (2) Notify the AIP in all cases of fraud affecting NASA procurement and nonprocurement activity.

 (3) Expeditiously release or transmit information requested by the AIP Director.